jotyGill/privacy-fighter/README.md

 **Requirement: Latest stable version of [Firefox](https://www.mozilla.org/en-US/firefox/new/): Currently 69**

 If you are using Chrome (even Chromium) or Edge with default settings, not only they don't provide any privacy protection from third parties on the web.
-**These browsers themselves collect detailed stats about your online behaviour, including every single webpage you have ever visited, every single search query you have ever made.**
+**These browsers themselves collect detailed stats about your online behaviour.**
 **The predominant browser Chrome tracks every webpage visit and periodically sends user location coordinates to Google.
 It also collects personal information(e.g. when a user completes online forms) and sends it to Google as part of the data synchronisation process. [c page 5, Google Data Collection Paper](https://digitalcontentnext.org/wp-content/uploads/2018/08/DCN-Google-Data-Collection-Paper.pdf)**
 When you are logged into Chrome, all your browsing activity is without question linked to you.
 Even if you haven't logged in Chrome, Google still knows who you are with an extremely high precision.